Term vs. whole life insurance: Which is right for you?

 You want a policy that builds guaranteed cash value: Whole life insurance offers a cash value component that can grow on an income tax-deferred basis, which makes it a popular savings vehicle.

-You want the option to borrow against the cash value of the policy: Once you’ve paid a certain amount into the policy with premiums, you may be able to make a withdrawal or take out a loan against the policy.
-This may offer financial flexibility later in life, though it may lower the death benefit if not repaid in full.
+You want the option to borrow against the cash value of the policy: Once you've paid a certain amount into the policy through premiums, you may be able to make a withdrawal or take out a loan against the policy.
+This may offer financial flexibility later in life, but it may lower the death benefit if not repaid.

-Many factors contribute to the cost of a life insurance policy – some you can’t control, but others you can.
-Policy type (term or permanent), age, health, gender, driving record, occupation, hobbies, and the amount your loved ones would receive all contribute to the cost.
+Many factors contribute to the cost of a life insurance policy–some you can’t control, others you can.
+The policy type (term or permanent), age, health, gender, driving record, occupation, hobbies, and the amount your loved ones would receive all contribute to the cost.
 By learning what may impact your premiums before you get a life insurance policy quote, you can better understand your options when choosing what’s best for you and your family.

 What if you already have one type of policy but want another?

-You may be able to convert your term policy into a whole life policy: Most companies (but not all) allow for this, and it can be an excellent way to continue your life insurance policy and build cash value from which you can borrow.
+Convert your term policy into a whole life policy: Life insurance companies such as Guardian allow for this, and it can be an excellent way to continue your life insurance policy and build cash value for you to borrow against.

-You can also buy a term policy to help supplement your whole life policy: For example, if you feel you want an added level of protection to and the possibility to help supplement payment for your children’s college, a whole life policy can build cash value.
+Buy a term policy to help supplement your whole life policy: If you feel you want an added level of protection, for example, to help supplement payment for your children’s college, a whole life policy can be a helpful addition for you to build cash value.

 Alternatives to term and whole life insurance

 Term and whole life insurance are the most common types of life insurance.
-There are, however, alternatives that you might want to consider.
+There are, however, some life insurance alternatives you might want to consider:

 Universal life insurance, like whole life insurance, is a type of permanent life insurance.
-Unlike whole life insurance, you can raise or lower premiums within certain limits.6 This may make it easier to afford at times of financial stress, but it can also affect cash value growth.
+Unlike whole life insurance, you can raise or lower premiums within certain limits.6 This may make it easier to afford during times of financial stress, but it can also affect cash value growth.
 Equally important, the total death payout may decline if you make too many minimum premium payments.
-One more note — with indexed universal life insurance, you can align a portion of your cash value with a stock market index, which gives you the potential for higher returns.7
+One more note—with indexed universal life insurance, you can align a portion of your cash value with a stock market index, which gives you the potential for higher returns.7

-Variable universal life insurance is a type of universal life insurance that offers permanent protections when premiums are paid.8 It offers flexibility in terms of premiums and the ability to invest through subaccounts.
-Like universal life insurance, the flexibility of variable life insurance does have a cost, and it could impact your overall cash value or death payout.
+Variable universal life insurance is a type of universal life insurance that offers permanent protections when premiums are paid.8 It offers flexibility in terms of premiums and the ability to invest through sub accounts.
+Like universal life insurance, the flexibility of variable life insurance has a cost, which could impact your overall cash value or death payout.

 Annuities can pay you for a set period or for your entire lifetime.
 Many people purchase annuities to help ensure that they will have a consistent income stream through retirement.
 Others want to help ensure that their beneficiaries will have a consistent income stream in the event of their death.

-After all is said and done, which type of policy should I buy?
+So, which type of policy should you buy?

-Here’s an easy way to get answers to all those questions: Contact Guardian to find a financial professional who will take the time to learn about your unique situation, listen to your concerns, and clearly explain the different options that best fit your needs and your budget – from a life insurance company that’s been helping protect families for over 160 years.
+Contact Guardian to find a financial professional who will take the time to learn about your unique situation, listen to your concerns, and clearly explain the different options that best fit your needs and your budget–from a life insurance company that’s been helping protect families for over 160 years.

-If you are an employee, taking advantage of your benefits at work can be a smart and cost-effective way to get the financial protection you want for yourself and your family.
+If you are an employee, your employer may provide life insurance as a benefit, or you may opt to pay for additional life insurance through payroll deductions.
+Taking advantage of your benefits at work can be a smart and cost-effective way to get financial security for yourself and your family.
 Consider contacting your HR department to review your plan details and determine how much life insurance may be available to you.
-Your employer may provide life insurance as a benefit, or you may opt to pay for additional life insurance through payroll deductions.